fanf2/nsnotifyd/README.md

 ----------------------------------------------------------------

+Please send bug reports or patches to me.
+I accept contributions made under the terms of CC0.
 Thanks to JP Mens and Richard James Salts for helpful feedback and encouragement.

 Written by Tony Finch <dot@dotat.at> <fanf2@cam.ac.uk>
 at Cambridge University Information Services.

-Please send bug reports or patches to me.
-I accept contributions made under the terms of CC0.

-You may do anything with this software.
+You may do anything with this.
 It has no warranty.
 <http://creativecommons.org/publicdomain/zero/1.0/>